craigmiranda/sjmi/README.md

 Notes:

-(1) Currently image capture is taken from the conventionaly video stream.
-Some devices, apparently, have "still pin" functionality, but none of seem to.
+(1) Currently image capture is taken from the conventional video stream.
+Some devices, apparently, have "still pin" functionality, but none of mine seem to.

 (2) Windows, for some reason, has at least four methods for video capture.
  - DirectShow